uxorio/NornsShieldSMDGuide/README.md

 <br>
 Two principles for SMD assembly:

-**Order of Operations** : The sequence of actions with consideration of the past, present, and future.
+**Order of Operations** : A sequence of actions with consideration of the past, present, and future.

 **Economy of Motion** : Save time and energy = work faster and more accurately.